-- Select the same frequency on the locator as used by the transmitter. - 2 Pull down the RF marker antenna on the locator.
-The marker symbol is displayed. - 3 Press the because trying to locate. - 4 Press the key to select dual mode.
+- 1 Select the same frequency on the locator as used by the transmitter. - 2 Pull down the RF marker antenna on the locator.
+The marker symbol is displayed. - 3 Press the key to select the specific marker you are trying to locate. - 4 Press the key to select dual mode.
 The display shows the null symbol and location arrows, and the locate frequency is shown in place of the marker type. - 5 Locate the conductor using the left / right arrows as normal but sweep the area either side of the conductor to ensure that all markers are located.
 When an RF marker is approached the volume and bargraph reading will increase and decrease as the marker is passed.
-Use the 1 or 2 keys to set the locator's RF marker sensitivity as required to help pinpointing the marker.
+Use the 1 or 3 keys to set the locator's RF marker sensitivity as required to help pinpointing the marker.